Fahimsakib1/learner-academy-client/README.md

 # Learner Academy
-Learner Academy is a online platform which provide different courses related to computer science and programming languages.
+Learner Academy is a online platform which provides different courses related to computer science and programming languages.
 There are some courses added in this project.
 A user can easily select a course based on his interest and can get the premium access also if he logged in.
 There are many other features also which is described below.

 This website is made by using React Router DOM, Firebase authentication is the major part of this project.
 Besides React Bootstrap is used for the styling purpose.
 Custom css is used where necessary.
 React toastify and sweet alert is added to show the alerts for better user experience.